What is the best age for LASIK?

 Minimum age for LASIK eye surgery

 The only laser eye surgery age limit is how young you can be.
 You must be over the age of 18 years to have LASIK eye surgery (for some procedures, you need to be a minimum of 21 years old).
 This is because your prescription continues to change in children and young adults.

 The best age for LASIK

-The best age for LASIK eye surgery is around 25-30 years of age.
+The best or right time to have laser eye surgery is around 25-30 years of age.
 This is because eye prescriptions start to settle.
-After age 18, the development of your eyesight slows meaning you have a more stable prescription1Garcia-Gonzalez, M., 2021.
+After age 18, the development of your eyesight slows, meaning you have a more stable prescription1Garcia-Gonzalez, M., 2021.
 Effect of age on visual and refractive results after LASIK: mechanical microkeratome versus femtosecond laser..

 Another reason why this is an optimal age for LASIK is due to the amount of time you have to enjoy the benefits.